hyperoslo/rails_angular_template/README.md

 # Rails AngularJS template
 Rails application template setting up rails to work with angular.
+This template also adds folders for a basic angularjs structure inside assets/javascripts/angular folder.

 # Usage
 Clone the repo and then use the option `-m angular_template/angular_template.rb` when you create a new rails project.